 - There will be a topical weekly live webinar led by leading experts in the field, and an opportunity to post questions before and after the webinar.

 - Each week consists of 2 – 3 sessions that take approximately 1 hour to complete.

 - The online forum will allow delegates to discuss questions with each other and with a tutor, in an unrestricted timeframe.
 Via a virtual ‘office hour’ the course tutor will reply to questions within a maximum of 72 hours.

 - Delegates will be encouraged to use the online forum to present their experiences at certain places in the course.

 - The course is scheduled to take 6 weeks.

 Knowledge covered in this course is not available comprehensively from other sources.
-It has the endorsement of RE Today, one of the leading professional bodies for RE teachers in Britain, and the Muslim Council of Wales.
+It has the endorsement of the Muslim Council of Britain, the Muslim Council of Wales and RE Today, one of the leading professional bodies for RE teachers in Britain.

 This course has been developed by a team at the Islam-UK Centre, who specialise in sociological research exploring Muslims in Britain, alongside experts in other fields of Islamic Studies.